SACAS went Global

 1.3.
 Processing of Complaints about SACAS Ireland

-On receiving a complaint the relevant details are recorded on a complaint form and verifying all necessary information to validate the complaint.
-The Complaint Form (and other relevant details) is passed to the Quality Manager or nominee for review.
-The person selected to investigate the complaint shall be free of ‘conflict of interest’. (i.e. the person must not have provided consultancy to, or have been employed by the complainant within the previous 2 years.
-They shall not be a shareholder of the complainant organization, and shall be free of any commercial or personal influences that might affect objectivity).
+On receiving a complaint, the relevant details are recorded on a complaint form and verified to validate the complaint.
+The Complaint Form (along with other relevant details) is submitted to the Quality Manager or their nominee for review.
+The person selected to investigate the complaint shall be free of ‘conflict of interest’. (i.e., the person must not have provided consultancy to, or have been employed by, the complainant within the previous 2 years.
+They shall not be a shareholder of the complainant organization, and shall be free of any commercial or personal influences that might affect objectivity.

 SACAS Ireland confirms whether the complaint relates to certification activities that it is responsible for and, if so, shall deal with it.
 If the complaint relates to a certified client, then an examination of the complaint shall consider the effectiveness of the certified management system.